Smart bathroom technology: 9 ideas to try at home

 #2 Flow with smart taps

-Smart taps do different things.
-The most basic smart taps sense when you’re there and begin running water.
-They even allow you to pre-set the temperate, ideal for washing your hands or face!
+Maybe it’s time to upgrade your taps.
+Smart taps sense when you’re there and begin running water to a pre-set temperate.
+They’re ideal for washing your hands or face.
 Some, such as the Gangang Automatic Sensor Tap use LEDs to denote temperature!

-You might want to invest in a GROHE SmartControl mixer which regulates the shower’s temperature ensuring no large jumps.
-Easily select between or combine head or hand showers, and adjust the water volume using push-turn buttons.
-It’s also designed to save water lowering your household bills.
+Consider a GROHE SmartControl mixer, which regulates the shower’s temperature and ensures no large jumps.
+You can select between head or hand showers, or combine them.
+Easily adjust the water volume using push-turn buttons.
+They also save water lowering your household bills.

 #3 Bathe with sound

-If you can’t live without music, then adding speakers to your bathroom makes sense.
+Can’t live without music?
+You should add speakers to your bathroom!
 Imagine bathing while your favourite tracks gently soothe and relax you.
-And while you can install ceiling speakers and wire them into a Hi-Fi, that isn’t the most high tech option available.
+You could install ceiling speakers and wire them into a Hi-Fi.
+However, that isn’t the most high-tech option available.

 Enter Sonos.
-If you’re not aware, Sonos offers ceiling speakers that work exactly like their stand-alone units.
+If you’re unaware, Sonos offers ceiling speakers that work exactly like their stand-alone units.
 You can easily play music from your smartphone, computer or tablet.
 Multiple Sonos smart speakers can be easily linked, allowing you to enjoy music throughout your home.

-There are baths with built-in speakers available, which create a unique experience as sounds vibrate through the water!
+You can even buy baths with built-in speakers.
+They create a unique experience as sounds vibrate through the water!
 Such a great way to listen to your favourite artists.

 #4 Warm your derrière with a toilet seat warmer!

 A first-world problem we all deal with is a freezing toilet.
 A seat warmer ensures your derrière has a comfortable seat waiting.
 You might consider this smart bathroom technology an unnecessary luxury.
 But once added, you’ll wonder how you managed without it!

-Japan leads the way in toilet technology with self-cleaning loos which have a built-in seat warmer and some have built-in bidet.
+Japan leads the way in toilet technology with self-cleaning loos, which have a built-in seat warmer.
+Some even have a built-in bidet.
 You’ll never have to worry if your toilet is fresh and clean again!

-However, smart toilets aren’t cheap.
-They can easily cost thousands.
-A prime example is the GROHE 39354SH1 Sensia Arena Smart Toilet with a price tag of nearly £2,000!
+However, smart toilets aren’t cheap and can easily cost thousands.
+A prime example is the GROHE 39354SH1 Sensia Arena Smart Toilet, which comes with a price tag of nearly £2,000!
 Well, it does give a new meaning to spending a penny!

 #5 Set the mood with lighting